Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Experimental

 To be sure that the data from \cite{FSC1985} are free from systematic errors we have had to perform special experiments with capillary-arc lamp analogous to that described in \cite{LSh1979} (capillary diameter $d = 1.5$ mm and current density $j = 30$ A/cm$^2$) but filled with the $H_2+D_2+Ne$ mixture (1:1:2) under total pressure $P \approx 8$ Torr \cite{LU2011}.

 For vacuum wavelength calibration we used bright and free of blending lines of the $D_2$ and $H_2$ molecules as well as $Ne$ spectral lines with reference data from \cite{FSC1985, Dieke1972, SS2004} respectively.
-The dependence of the line vacuum wavelength on its position on the CMOS matrix in pixels for these lines is shown on figure~\ref{d2h2ne}(a).
-One may see that the dependence of the wavelengths for most of the lines on the coordinate $x$ is monotonic and close to linear.
-The calibration curve of the spectrometer was obtained by the polynomial least-squares fitting of the data.
+As an example, the distribution of vacuum wavelengths of the lines against their positions on the CMOS matrix in pixels obtained for one narrow spectral interval is shown in figure~\ref{d2h2ne}(a).
+One may see that the dependence of the wavelength for most of the lines on the coordinate $x$ is monotonic and close to linear.
+The calibration curve of the spectrometer was obtained by the polynomial least-squares fitting the data.
 Our measurements showed that, using the linear hypothesis is inadequate, third--degree polynomial is excessive, while an approximation by the second-degree polynomial provides calibration accuracy better than $2 \times 10^{-3}$ nm.
-Such way of the wavelength calibration allows us to get new experimental values for the rovibronic line wavenumbers.
-The differences $\Delta \lambda_{vac}$ between the new values and the used reference data are shown in figure~\ref{d2h2ne}(b).
+Such a way of the wavelength calibration allows us to get new experimental values for the rovibronic line wavenumbers.
+The differences $\Delta \lambda_{vac}$ between new values and used reference data are shown in figure~\ref{d2h2ne}(b).
 One may see that these differences have certain spread around calibration curve, that does not exceed $0.002$ nm.
-Thus our measurements show that experimental wavenumber values from \cite{FSC1985, Dieke1972, SS2004} are in good agreement with each other.
-Therefore in our studies of the $D_2$ spectrum the vacuum wavelength values from \cite{FSC1985} were used as the reference data set.
-Such "internal reference light source" gave us an opportunity to eliminate experimental errors caused by the shift between a spectrum under the study and the reference spectrum from another light source, due to a different illumination of the grating by the different lamps (see e.g.\cite{RLTBjcp2006}).
+Thus, our measurements show that experimental wavenumber values from \cite{FSC1985, Dieke1972, SS2004} are in good agreement with each other.
+Therefore in our studies of the $D_2$ spectrum, the wavenumber values from \cite{FSC1985} were used as the reference data set.
+Such "internal reference source" gave us an opportunity to eliminate experimental errors caused by the shift between a spectrum under the study and the reference spectrum from another light source, due to a different illumination of the grating by different lamps (see e.g.\cite{RLTBjcp2006}).

 Each experimental wavenumber value measured in the framework of the procedure described above is obtained with the uncertainty (one standard deviation) determined by quality of an approximation of a recorded intensity distribution and quality and quantity of standard reference data within every small fragment of the spectrum ($\approx 0.5$ nm) selected for data processing.